 Guatemala Finca Isnul Washed

-“This farm had belonged to our mother's family since 1940 and my grandfather since 1969.
-It was a small farm, but with hard work and loans, the farm became one of the biggest farms in the region with 160 hectares.
+“This farm has belonged to our mother's family since 1940 and to my grandfather since 1969.
+It was a small farm, but with hard work and loans, the farm became one of the biggest farms of the region with 160 hectares.
 Unfortunately, our grandfather passed away on March of 2015.
 Now his two daughters, Leticia (my mother) and Lorena (my aunt) Anzueto Sandoval are the new owners of the farm.
-We are working the farm with the help of 5th generation of coffee growers.
+We are working the farm with the help of the 5th generation of coffee growers.
 Starting the process from the ground up, we are now processing, milling, cupping and exporting the finest Guatemalan coffees directly to the best roasters in the world.”

 * We as a company believe transparency is unbelievably important.
 However, we decided only to list what is shown here because we don’t know where to stop.
 Do we list the amount of coffee lost in roasting due to moisture loss?
 Should we list our roaster Mark's salary?
 The warehouse rent?
 The utilities?
 The point of listing things above is not to justify what we charge or what we profit, but to give a realistic snapshot of the industry and how Specialty Coffee can be different than other commodity industries.
 If you have concerns feel free to email us and I’ll write you back when I’m available.